How Arc Flash Explosion Accidents Happen

 Arc Flash Symbols

-When it comes to the exact symbol to be used on your arc flash labels, until recently there was not a single standardized graphic available to warn of this hazard.
+When it comes to the exact symbol to be used on your arc flash labels or stickers until recently there was not a single standardized graphic available to warn of this hazard.
 In the end of 2016, ISO adopted a symbol for the meaning of “To warn of an arc flash.”
-The new arc flash symbol has been registered in ISO 7010 Graphical symbols – Safety colours and safety signs – Registered safety signs and is considered “best practice” from an ISO design perspective.
+The newest arc flash symbol has been registered in ISO 7010 Graphical symbols – Safety colours and safety signs – Registered safety signs and is considered “best practice” from an ISO design perspective.

 Arc Flash Studies